dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 scripts run in any machine and never expired.

-To change this behaviour, use command ``pyarmor licenses`` to generate new :file:`license.lic` to overwrite the default one.
+To change this behaviour, use command ``pyarmor licenses`` to generate new :file:`license.lic` and overwrite the default one.

 Running Obfuscated Scripts
 --------------------------